 Among the unusual 1940s ‘papka’ composition figures by Cybis is a charming group of six angels, each playing an instrument, called the Angelic Orchestra.
 They were listed, but not pictured, in the 1971 museum exhibit catalog Cybis in Retrospect.

-Each angel is approximately 14″ high and dates from the very early 1940s.
+Each angel is approximately 14″ high and dates from the earliest years of the Cybis studio.
 Judging by the signatures on two of the three angels shown, they were created by Marja (Maria) Cybis rather than by Boleslaw; it’s not known at this point whether all of them were hers but it does seem likely.
 The colors are very muted shades of yellow, blue and pink.
-Four members of the Orchestra appear below and I hope to eventually be able to locate photos of the two others; if anyone happens to have them, there is a contact form link at the bottom of this page.
+Five members of the Orchestra appear below and I hope to eventually be able to locate a photo of the sixth; if anyone happens to have her, there is a contact form link at the bottom of this page.

 The titles of the six angels are the Violinist, Mandolinist, French Horn player, Cellist, Guitarist, and Lyricist.